Viscosity is a measurement of a material’s resistance to flow, typically a fluid.

 - Rotational viscometers of various torque ranges manufactured by Brookfield Engineering Corp.

 For all of these instrument types, a cone, spindle, or paddle is placed in contact with the test fluid and is rotated at a programmed shear rate.
 The instruments contain a calibrated spring that measures the fluid’s resistance to the movement.
 Depending on the equipment used, viscosity data can be reported in units of centipoise, poise, Pascal-seconds or Krebs units.
-Common test methods for dynamic viscosity include ASTM D4287, ASTM D562 and ASTM D2196.
+Common ASTM test methods for dynamic viscosity include ASTM D4287, ASTM D562 and ASTM D2196.

 EAG Laboratories performs kinematic viscosity measurements using the following viscometers: